 Čitalište: The Scientific Journal on Theory and Practice of Librarianship is dedicated to the development and fostering of scholarly research in the areas such as library history, cultural, communicational and educational functions of librarianship, sociology of books and reading, information literacy, knowledge organization, bibliography, library management, management of library information systems, as well as information and media technologies in the context of library development.

-Čitalište publishes original papers that have not been published previously: scientific papers, reviews, technical papers, articles on scientific and professional meetings, as well as peer reviews and reviews of new and recently published books and periodicals related to library and information science. Čitalište is an Open Access journal.
+Čitalište publishes original papers that have not been published previously: original scientific papers, reviews, technical papers, articles on scientific and professional meetings, as well as peer reviews and reviews of new and recently published books and periodicals related to library and information science. Čitalište is an open access journal.

-Čitalište publishes contributions in Serbian (Ser/Cro/Bos) and English, with abstracts and summaries in English.
-If necessary, the summary may be submitted in another language besides English.
+Čitalište publishes contributions in Serbian (Ser/Cro/Bos) and English, with abstracts or summaries in English.
+If necessary, a summary may also be given in another foreign language besides English.

 Responsibilities of Editors and Editorial Board

 The editor-in-chief and the managing editor must hold no conflict of interest arising from competition, cooperation, or other relationships or connections with the authors of submitted manuscripts.
-If they feel that there is likely to be a perception of a conflict of interest in relation to their handling of a submission, the selection of reviewers and all decisions on the paper shall be made by the editorial board.
-In case one or more members of the editorial board hold a conflict of interest regarding a submitted manuscript, they shall be excluded from the process of selecting reviewers and all the decisions related to the manuscript.
-The editors and members of the editorial board shall report a conflict of interest in a timely manner.
+If there is a conflict of interest, the selection of reviewers and all the decisions about the fate of the manuscript shall be made by the editorial board.
+In case one or more members of the editorial board hold a conflict of interest regarding a submitted manuscript, they shall be excluded from the process of selecting reviewers and all the decisions related to the fate of the manuscript.
+The editor and the members of the editorial board shall report a conflict of interest in a timely manner.

-The editor-in-chief and the managing editor shall evaluate manuscripts for their intellectual content free from any racial, gender, sexual, religious, ethnic, or political bias.
+The editor-in-chief and the managing editor shall evaluate manuscripts based on their intellectual content free from any racial, gender, sexual, religious, ethnic, or political bias.